linhnt31/Blockchain_Specialization_Coursera/Consensus_Mechanisms/README.md

 ___

-This post extracts some important takeaways is taken from share's Shawn in https://www.mangoresearch.co/.
+This post extracts some important takeaways taken from share's Shawn at https://www.mangoresearch.co/.

 #### 1. How Are Blockchain Transactions Validated?
 [1]